dakusan/gofastersql/README.md

 Both `ScanRow(s)` (plural and singular) functions only accept `sql.Rows` and not `sql.Row` due to the golang implementation limitations placed upon `sql.Row`.
 Non-plural `ScanRow` functions automatically call `Rows.Next()` and `Rows.Close()` like the native implementation.

-GoFasterSQL supports the following member types in structures, including typedef derivatives, pointers to any of these types, and nullable derivatives (see nulltypes package).
+GoFasterSQL supports the following types, including: typedef derivatives, nested use in structures (including pointers to the types), and nullable derivatives (see nulltypes package).
   - `string`, `[]byte`, `sql.RawBytes` *(RawBytes converted to []byte for singular RowScan functions)*
   - `bool`
   - `int`, `int8`, `int16`, `int32`, `int64`